fourthletter/mozsprint-repo-sentencingbynumbers/README.md

 Algorithms often rely on data that are embedded with selection and confirmation biases, leading to erroneous results, outcomes, or predictions.
 We want to transform this data into human stories.
 This project aims to: 1) increase data literacy (how data is collected, where to find open data sources, understand the gaps within this data) and 2) develop tools for documenting and organizing against practices that may undermine civil liberties, human rights, and Internet privacy.

+Example Projects

+1) Algorithm Zine -- "Algorithm Killed the Radio Star"

+2) Algorithm Game
+Scenarios are given and the participant decides if they agree or disagree with the case study.
+Example: An algorithm is used to determined whether to remove a child from their home.

+3) An spreadhseet of over 100 algorithmic tools used in USA.
+Global Sprint participants could help contribute to asking questions about data or with visualization

+4) There is an open sourced algorithm used for predictive policing.
+Participants could examine it and use REAL data sets to analyze the source code

 ## Contributing

 Are you a computer scientist with a background on AI?
 Or are you may be a talented visual artist.
 Or someone who is good at reminding your team lunch is ready?
 We welcome your ideas and unique talent, and will not discount anyone's contribution.